 The logical layout makes the concepts presented in the book easy to grasp and really accessible.

 It’s certainly aimed at the crazy quilter, but I can see all kinds of uses for the concepts and design ideas in the book.

 Sure, seam embellishment is a Crazy-Quilting Thing, but for anyone interested in general surface embroidery, it’s a wonderful thing to have a nice repertoire of decorative band stitching, and this book provides just that!

 And of course, if you love stitch combinations, color, texture, and just fun explorations with your needle and thread, then the book is for you, too!

 Where to Find It

-Worldwide, you can find Stunning Stitches available here on Book Depository.
+Worldwide with free shipping, you can find it available here on Book Depository.